0xEllie/encoding-calldata-by-hand/README.md

 If you want to donate, I would appreciate every cent up to one Million dollar :)

 my eth address : 0x2587646515BE64708CCc7bA0810Bdd4dce314A7c

+Disclaimer
+These contracts are meant for educational purposes and may contain vulnerabilities, therefore don’t use these contracts in a production environment.